 We provide each ebook complete in .PDF (Portable Document Format).
 Like all Bundle of Holding titles, these books have NO DRM (Digital Restrictions Management), and our customers are entitled to move them freely among all their ereaders.

-Ten percent of each purchase (after gateway fees) goes to these two offers' designated charity, Doctors Without Borders.
+Ten percent of each purchase (after gateway fees) goes to the charity designated by Fiasco designer Jason Morningstar, the Mines Advisory Group.

-Those who pay more than this offer's threshold (average) price, which is set at $22.95 to start, also get this offer's entire Bonus Collection with four more titles worth an additional $60,, including Guardians of the Forests (about the Rhine Tribunal, first of them all) and the remaining three Realms of Power books: The Divine, The Infernal, and Faerie.
+Those who pay more than the threshold (average) price, which is set at $19.95 to start, also get our entire Bonus Collection with five more titles worth an additional $44, including The Fiasco Companion, the Fiasco playset collections Run, Fools, Run and American Disasters (previously in the November 2013 Indie Cornucopia), and the freeform games Winterhorn and The Skeletons.

 - The Bully Pulpit Games Fiasco page has lots of linked reviews and Actual Play recordings

 - Gosh Darn Fiasco: A long-running podcast featuring Laser Malena-Webber (The Doubleclicks), Richard Malena-Webber (Atomic Game Theory), and their friends playing Fiasco